Shihan150/iloscar/README.md

 The LSODA (an acronym for Livermore Solver for Ordinary Differential equations, with Automatic method switching for stiff and nonstiff problems) algorithm is employed as the ODE solver, given its demonstrated stability when dealing with stiff problems, as highlighted by [Hindmarsh (1992)](https://www.osti.gov/biblio/145724).
 The algorithm is available in the [Python Scipy Package](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html).

 #### TOMS 748, a Root-finding algorithm, for the inverse model  ####
 To solve the inverse problem, the TOMS 748 root-finding algorithm is applied, which uses a mixture of inverse cubic interpolation and Newton-quadratic steps to enclose zeros of contiguous univariate functions ([Alefeld et al., 1995](https://dl.acm.org/doi/10.1145/210089.210111)).
 This algorithm offers the advantage of a rapid convergence rate, which significantly accelerates the inversion process.
 Additionally, Algorithm 748 is readily available in the [Python Scipy package](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.toms748.html).
 Note that two parameters ($a, b$) need to be given to determine the boundaries of the algorithm search interval, i.e., $f(a)\times f(b) < 0$, where f is the function ${x_{model}(t_i) - x_{obs}(t_i) \over x_{obs}(t_i)}$.
 In our context, $a, b$ represent the possible maximum C burial and emission rates (in Gt), respectively.
 Default settings are -0.5 and 5, which should work for most applications.
-Increase the absolute value can reduce the failure probability of the experiment, but at the expense of running speed.
-Therefore, users need to decide the values carefully according to their domain knowledge, to optimize the model performance.
+Increasing the absolute value can reduce the failure probability of the experiment but at the expense of running speed.
+Therefore, it's important for users to carefully select these values based on their domain knowledge.
+This careful consideration will help optimize the model's performance, ensuring a balance between accuracy and computational efficiency.

 ### External input files
 Some external files are required to run the model.